 Summary:

-The Vernon Township School District in New Jersey is home to 4 elementary schools serving students from kindergarten through 5th grade.
-These schools vary in their academic performance, student demographics, and financial metrics, with Lounsberry Hollow School emerging as the standout performer in the district.
+The Vernon Township School District in New Jersey is home to 4 elementary schools serving students from pre-kindergarten through 5th grade.
+The data reveals notable differences in the performance and characteristics of these schools, providing valuable insights for parents and the community.

 Thank you for your feedback!